ma7moudShaaban/Penetration-Testing/Android/Reverse Native Libraries/README.md

 - This will help in identifying and analyzing the desired function in the decompiled code.

 ## Additional Information
-- For more detailed information on using apktool and other reverse engineering tools, please refer to the official [apktool documentation] (https://apktool.org/).
+- For more detailed information on using apktool and other reverse engineering tools, please refer to the official [apktool documentation](https://apktool.org/).